S

 What were the biggest lessons learned from building Community Card Playbook?

-Starting and growing the Community Card Playbook has taught us more than we ever imagined—not just about business, but about ourselves.
+Starting and growing these postcards and our membership has taught us more than we ever imagined—not just about business, but about ourselves.

 The Good Decisions: One of the best decisions we made was focusing on affordability and accessibility.
 By offering a solution that small businesses could actually afford, we removed barriers and earned trust quickly.
 Partnering with chambers of commerce and leveraging Other People’s Audiences (OPA) also gave us massive growth without needing a huge advertising budget.